Abhinav00077/Synapse/README.md

 4. **Rate Limiting**
    - The scraper includes delays to respect rate limits
    - If issues persist, increase delays in `scraper.py`

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Google Gemini API for AI summarization
-- Sentence Transformers for MiniLM embeddings
-- Yahoo Finance for financial news content
-- Streamlit for the beautiful dashboard interface

----

-**Built with ❤️ using BeautifulSoup, MiniLM, KMeans, Gemini API, and Streamlit**